pantulis/tacoma/README.md

      tacoma current

 Will display the currently active tacoma environment.

+If you don't indicate a specific region, tacoma will use the "eu-west-1" region by default.

 ## Bash Completion